 Networking with Peers – Sessions include time for participants to connect as peers through structured activities and exercises and through open discussion.

-Self-Reflection – Participants are given an opportunity to see themselves as others see them in order to build their strengths and minimize any weaknesses in their self-presentation, communication style, or other behaviors.
+Self-Reflection – Participants are given an opportunity to see themselves as others see them to build their strengths and minimize any weaknesses in their self-presentation, communication style, or other behaviors.

-The curriculum includes a full-day session once a month, with the exception of three two-day Retreats and a two-month window during which Individual Learning Excursions take place.
+The curriculum includes monthly sessions, apart from three 2.5-day Retreats, and a two-month window during which Individual Impact Experiences take place.
 One-on-one executive coaching occurs between sessions, as scheduled by Fellows and their Coaches.
 Participants are also expected to complete reading, writing, and other exercises.
 The total time commitment is approximately 15 hours per month: